 Low Cost Spay/Neuter Program

 One of the most important health decisions you'll make for your animal is to spay or neuter.
-Mono County Animal Services would like to offer help by providing a voucher to share the cost of the surgery.
-The cost is shared between the pet owner and Mono County Animal Services.
-To qualify you must possess a valid dog license, if applicable, and be a resident of Mono County.
-If you are interested in receiving a voucher, please fill the following form out.
+Mono County Animal Services would like to offer assistance by providing qualifying pet owners the opportunity to lower the cost of these surgeries.

 When to Spay or Neuter Your Pet